valkiriaaquatica/valkiriaaquatica.tenable/README.md

 - Review the documentation and make pull requests for anything from typos to new content
 - If you are interested in fixing issues and contributing directly to the code base, please see the [CONTRIBUTING](CONTRIBUTING.md) document
 - Check "Blessed Contributions on Pending Developments" in the file [CONTRIBUTING](CONTRIBUTING.md) to see ideas to help dn develop
+- As it was commented on issue: https://github.com/valkiriaaquatica/valkiriaaquatica.tenable/issues/2 the development of modules to interact with self hosted Tenable instances would be really nice to include.

 ## License